 Tip #5: Consider physiotherapy to help get you back on your feet

-Physiotherapy both pre and post-surgery can be an invaluable tool to help speed up your recovery process, especially if you are undergoing a larger procedure such as a tummy tuck or mummy makeover.
+Physiotherapy both pre and post-surgery can be an invaluable tool to help speed up your recovery process, especially if you are undergoing a larger procedure such as a tummy tuck.
 Rehabilitation techniques such a stretching and strengthening exercises can help to teach your muscles how to work correctly following your surgery, and in turn help you to return to work, gardening, exercise or sport in a timely manner.

 Next Gen Physio